 Inspired by the fat bike trend, 650B and 29-inch wheeled bikes are also sprouting fatter tyres.
 Where tyres used to be between 2 and 2.3 inches across, 29+ and 650B+ tyres are three inches wide.

 Mountain bikes need a wide gear range, from low gears for steep ascents to high ratios for hurtling down fire roads.
-Traditionally that was achieved with a triple chainset and plenty of mountain bikes still combine three chainrings with seven, eight, nine or ten rear sprockets.
-But in pursuit of simplicity, some riders go for gear systems with double or even single chainrings.
-These are combined with very wide range sprocket sets to provide almost as wide a range of gears as a triple.
+Traditionally that was achieved with a triple chainset and some mountain bikes still combine three chainrings with seven, eight, nine or ten rear sprockets.
+But in pursuit of simplicity, most riders now go for gear systems with a single chainring and a very wide-range set of 11 or 12 sprockets.
+This provides almost as wide a range of gears as a triple.
 For recreational riding, the highest gears are sacrificed, whereas racers forego the low ratios.

 Road cycling has Shimano v Campagnolo; mountain biking has flat v clipless pedals.
 Shimano and others offer various designs of double-sided clipless pedals for mountain biking, from compact designs for racing and cross-country riding, to pedals with the mechanism surrounded by a platform for extra support with more flexible shoes.

 But many riders don't like the idea of being attached to the bike while riding off road; they want the reassurance of being able to get off the pedals instantly.
 Flat pedals have a broad platform for your foot, with small steel studs that dig into a rubber sole and do a surprisingly good job of keeping the two attached.